philipschw/sdeint2/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-This code is partially based on the source code of the Python Package [sdeint](https://github.com/mattja/sdeint) written by Matthew J. Aburn & Yoav Ram.
+This code is partially based on the functions of the Python Package [sdeint](https://github.com/mattja/sdeint) written by Matthew J. Aburn & Yoav Ram.